aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 To get started, here are some things to try:

 * Compare <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#/events?EventSource=kms.amazonaws.com" target="_blank">CloudTrail Logs for usages of Faythe</a> when you encrypt messages of different sizes (small, medium, large)
+    * Note: Cloudtrail logs may take a couple minutes to appear in the console
 * Take a look at the <a href="https://s3.console.aws.amazon.com/s3/home" target="_blank">contents of your S3 Document Bucket</a> to inspect the raw object